gizulor/all-grid/README.md

-# all-grid: a textpattern theme for image-based websites
+# A Textpattern Theme for image-rich websites

 Suitable for small to large sites with flexible image display requirements.